szabgab/c.code-maven.com/pages/index.md

 {% latest limit=5 %}

-I think I am going to read (again) the 2nd edition of the [The C Programming language on Wikipedia](https://en.wikipedia.org/wiki/The_C_Programming_Language) and I might make notes as well.
+I think I am going to read (again) the 2nd edition of the [The C Programming language](https://en.wikipedia.org/wiki/The_C_Programming_Language) and I might make notes as well.
 My primary computer runs Ubuntu Linux and thus some aspects of what I learn and write about will be probably more relevant for that OS.
 Once in a while I might launch a VirtualBox to run MS Windows and try something there too.